mcgarrah/mcgarrah.github.io/_posts/2024-03-11-life-enhancing-home-office.md

 You could pickup the wheels at Lowe's Home Improvement for $40 or more which is were I got the original idea for swapping them out.
 They are in the furniture parts area last check.
 I of course, checked on Amazon found them for about $25 with a pretty good rating.
 The arm rests were something I have been thinking about for awhile but could not find ones that fit.
 These looked like something to try out and see as well.

-## Affilitate Links
+## Affiliate Links

-So while doing this I'm also learning about [Amazon Affilitate Links](https://affiliate-program.amazon.com/) and their program for small monitization of purchases by folks that like my write up here.
+So while doing this I'm also learning about [Amazon Affiliate Links](https://affiliate-program.amazon.com/) and their program for small monetization of purchases by folks that like my write up here.
 If you use these Amazon Affiliate Links below that I get a small bit of money towards a gift card.
 I figure it was something to learn about and maybe buy something fun.

 These products were bought with my own money and I have no affiliation with the vendors below.
 I just liked their products and had a good experience with them.